tmcw/github-best-practices/README.md

 A good example is if someone puts up a PR and someone else decides that, instead of giving extensive PR feedback, they might as well just suggest all the changes and improvements they see are necessary.
 You can do a little of that with GitHub's suggestions system in PRs, but it's kind of limited.

 But **don't go beyond that**.
 Don't create feature branches on feature branches on bug branches.
 Any kind of branch structure more than one step deep gets incredibly hard to review, maintain, and merge.
 If a feature relies on some other feature, either work on them in the same branch, or merge one branch and them create a new branch from `main`.

+### Opinionated: commit messages should be meaningful

+Other people think that commit messages _must be sentences in the present tense with x, y, and z_.
+Perhaps, but I think it's more important that commit messages just aren't terrible.
+So no commits like "updating file.js".
+But "Fixing dotheFunction off-by-one" is a pretty decent commit message.

+Tools that commit for you, and create characteristically terrible commit messages by default, are becoming popular.
+This is, of course, bad.
+And in that case, it's vital to use squash or rebase to rewrite those bad commit messages into something a a little more useful.

+But individual commit messages don't need to be some sort of fine art: the best tool for understanding changes in a repository is the Pull Request that commit came from, which, per the previous advice, better have a well-written description.